All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 3. Pharmacy Partners

 Eden Health works with compounding pharmacies to fill prescriptions.
 Legitimate compounding pharmacies should be licensed by state boards of pharmacy and ideally accredited by the Pharmacy Compounding Accreditation Board (PCAB).
-Eden Health does not prominently disclose which specific pharmacies it partners with, which is a transparency gap we would like to see addressed.
+Eden Health doesn't prominently disclose which specific pharmacies it partners with, which is a transparency gap we would like to see addressed.

 4. Patient Reviews and Reputation